canonical/netplan.io/design.md

 Alice is done with the usb0 device that was added and now wants to purge the configuration from the system.

-### Show current config

-Configuration is a merge of all `/etc/netplan/\*.yaml`.
-The `netplan config show` command will read the current on-disk configuration and merge any configs in `/etc/netplan/\*.yaml` merge them and produce a YAML formatted output to stdout.

 </div>
 <div class="col-4" markdown="1">